k-Mixup Regularization for Deep Learning via Optimal Transport: Manifold Cluster Structure Preservation

+The proof of this proposition is in supplement Section \ref{supp:prop:manifold}.
 Hence, for large enough $k$, the interpolation induced by optimal transport will approximately preserve the manifold support structure.
-While the theory requires low dimension $d$ and high $k$ to achieve a tight bound, our empirical evaluations show good performance in the small-$k$ regime.
+While the theory requires high $k$ to achieve a tight bound, our empirical evaluations show good performance in the small $k$ regime.
+Some schematic examples are shown in Figures \ref{fig:toyEgs}, \ref{fig:coupling}, and \ref{fig:local_distribution}.